-SummaryThe difference between an architect and an engineer is sometimes confusing because their roles in building design can be similar.
-Students experience a bit of both professions by following a set of requirements and meeting given constraints as they create a model parking garage.
-They experience the engineering design process first-hand as they design, build and test their models.
-They draw a blueprint for their design, select the construction materials and budget their expenditures.
+SummaryThe difference between architects and engineers can be confusing because their roles in building design can be similar.
+Students experience a bit of both professions by following a set of requirements and meeting given constraints as they create their own model parking garages.
+Teams experience the engineering design process first-hand as they design, build and test their models.
+They draw blueprints of their designs, select the construction materials and budget their expenditures.
 They also test their structures for strength and find their maximum loads.

 After this activity, students should be able to:

 - Give examples of architects' and engineers' roles in building design.